Community Restoration Project

 - Legacy elements like the Brick Path

-While the Activity Center is privately restored, community involvement is welcomed through structured programs, events, sponsorships, and volunteer opportunities.
-Safety and accountability remain the foundation of all participation.
+While the Activity Center is privately restored, community involvement is welcomed through structured programs, sponsorships, volunteer opportunities, and organized events.

 Security & Safety